dlmu-lq/thinkingInJava/README.md

 # thinkingInJava
-a maven project with reading think in java;
+a maven project with reading thinking in java;